-KAI LEHNIGER1, PETER LANGENDÖRFER12 1HP - Leibniz-Institut für innovative Mikroelektronik, 15236 Frankfurt (C 2Brandenburgische Technische Universität Cottbus-Senftenberg, 03046 Cc Corresponding author: Kai Lehniger (e-mail: lehniger@ihp-mic ABSTRACT This is a comment on "RIO: Retu Binary Analysis".
-RIO prevents finding gadger return instructions.
-This paper shows flaws in plaintext return instructions without decrypting the original idea.
-ABSTRACT This is a comment on "RIO: Return Instruction Obfuscation for Bare-Metal IoT Devices with Binary Analysis".
-RIO prevents finding gadgets for Return-Oriented Programming attacks by encrypting return instructions.
+ABSTRACT This is a comment on "RIO: Return Instruction Obfuscation for Bare-Metal IoT Devices."
+RIO prevents finding gadgets for return-oriented programming attacks by encrypting return instructions.
 This paper shows flaws in the design of RIO that allow for the easy retrieval of the plaintext return instructions without decrypting them.
-Additionally, changes are proposed to improve upon
+Additionally, changes are proposed to improve upon the original idea.

-INDEX TERMS ARM, Internet of Things, Return-Oriented Programming, Security
+INDEX TERMS ARM, Internet of Things, return-oriented programming, security.

-I. INTRODUCTION Return-oriented pro method for applicat lizing some kind o overwrite a return gadget, a small cod tion.
-Each return of from the stack, crea computations.
-Several countern proposed, one of (RIO) [?].
-The basi attacker needs to kr gadgets with binary can be performed. allows to recover Return-oriented programming (ROP) [?] is a popular attack method for applications written in unsafe languages.
+I. INTRODUCTION

+In the above article [1], the authors propose a novel protection against Return-Oriented Programming (ROP) [2] attacks.
+ROP is a popular attack method for applications written in unsafe languages.
 By utilizing some kind of memory vulnerability, an attacker can overwrite a return address with his payload, jumping to a gadget, a small code snippet that ends with a return instruction.
-Each return of a gadget will pop the next gadget address from the stack, creating a gadget chain that allows arbitrary
+Each return of a gadget will pop the next gadget address from the stack, creating a gadget chain that allows arbitrary computations.

-Several countermeasures against ROP attacks have been proposed, one of it being Return Instruction Obfuscation (RIO) [?].
-The basic presumption RIO works with is that an attacker needs to know the return instructions in order to find gadgets with binary analysis.
+The idea of Return Instruction Obfuscation (RIO) is to prevent ROP attacks by removing the ability of finding gadgets.
+This is being done by encrypting return instructions in the binary.
 Without gadgets, no ROP attack can be performed.
-This paper will describe a method which allows to recover the unencrypted return instruction with high precision without the need of breaking the encryption.
-Afterwards, possible improvements will be discussed.
+This article uncovers several flaws with this idea and its implementation.
+A method is described which allows to recover the unencrypted return instruction with high precision without the need of breaking the encryption.
+Afterwards, possible improvements of RIO will be discussed.